-Group Company

-2020 RM'000 2019 RM'000 2020 RM'000 2019 RM'000

-Unutilised tax losses 1,605 2,565

-Unabsorbed capital allowances 458 311 -
+Group Company 2021 RM'000 2020 RM'000 2021 RM'000 2020 RM'000 Unutilised tax losses Unabsorbed capital allowances 2,101 503 1,731 27 - - 2,604 1,758

-2,063 2,876

-With effect from year of assessment 2019, unutilised tax losses are allowed to be carried forward up to a maximum of seven consecutive years of assessment under the current tax legislation.
+With effect from year of assessment 2022, unutilised tax losses that were allowed to be carried forward up to seven consecutive years was extended to a maximum of ten consecutive years of assessment under the current tax legislation.
 The unabsorbed capital allowances do not expire under current tax legislation.
 Deferred tax assets have not been recognised in respect of these items as they may not have sufficient taxable profits to be used to offset or they have arisen in subsidiary companies that have a recent history of losses.